confluentinc/confluent-cli/README.md

     make test TEST_ARGS="./test/... -update"

 You can skip rebuilding the CLI if it already exists in `dist` with

+    make test TEST_ARGS="./test/... -no-rebuild"

+You can mix and match these flags.
+To update the golden files without rebuilding, and log verbosely

     make test TEST_ARGS="./test/... -update -no-rebuild -v"